CDCgov/prime-reportstream/prime-router/docs/features/0004-managing-translation-schemas.md

 #### Cache
 **This could potentially be deferred until it's been identified that the network requests to azure blob storage are the bottleneck**

-Since the pipeline will now require reading several files out of the blob store at multiple spots in the, it will likely make sense to cache the resolved schemas since they will change relatively infrequently.
+Since the pipeline will now require reading several files out of the blob store at multiple spots, it will likely make sense to cache the resolved schemas since they will change relatively infrequently.
+This could initially be done with a simple in-memory cache using the schema URI as the cache key.

 #### Pros
 - Maintains the current file based model for the schemas